joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 const reply = getReply('flying');
 ```

-There's nothing wrong with this code but if you're like me you'll start to see a pattern.
-Underneath every **case** there is a bit of code that needs to be ran if the case clause matches the evaluated switch expression.
-What if we think about the statements under each case as a procedure?
-With that mindset, you can think of a switch as a _map_ from the current state of something to a procedure that immediately handles it.
+There's nothing wrong with this code but if you're like me you'll spot a pattern.
+Underneath every *case* there is a bit of code that needs to be ran if the case clause matches the evaluated switch expression.
+It's as if we're matching state to a function or procedure.
+It seems like the same functionality can be achieved with a lookup table, a map, or in the case of TypeScript, a record.

 ## switching to a record

-We know we want to map some state to a procedure or function and immediately call it.
+We know we want to map state to the desired output.

 ```typescript
 const replyRecord: Record<Kind, string> = {